Yevhen Petrushevych: Political career

 In 1907, Yevhen Petrushevych was elected to the Imperial Council of Cisleithania (Reichsrat).
 He became one of the leaders and then a head of Ukrainian Parliament Club.
 In 1910 he was elected to the Galician Sejm in Lviv from the Stryi district.
 Being a leading figure of the Ukrainian Sejm Club, he headed the determined fight for a new election law and achieved the increase of the quota of Ukrainian mandates in the Sejm from 12 to 34, and then to 62.

 During World War I as head of the Ukrainian parliamentary delegation, he struggled against the plans of Galicia annexation by Poland and was an adherent of the territory autonomy within Austria.
 Being the head of the Galician delegation in Brest-Litovsk in February 1918, he favoured the introduction of Austria’s liability of granting autonomy to Galicia into the secret appendix of the International conference resolution.
-Jointly with Czech and Slovakian parliamentarians he worked out a project about the formation of national states united with Austria on the Empires lands and submitted it for the Kaiser's consideration.
-The manifest of Kaiser Karl on 18 October 1918 proclaimed the right of peoples to self-determination.
+Jointly with Czech and Slovak parliamentarians he worked out a project about the formation of national states united with Austria on the Empires lands and submitted it for the Kaiser's consideration.
+The manifest of Emperor Charles I of Austria on 18 October 1918 proclaimed the right of peoples to self-determination.

 On 19 October, the representative Ukrainian Constituent in Lviv approved the resolution on formation of the independent Ukrainian State in the western ethnic territory.
 To implement the resolution they elected the Ukrainian National Rada (Council); Yevhen Petrushevych became its president.
 Being an adherent of the peaceful power transfer to Ukrainians he carried out negotiations with officials in Vienna.
 But in connection with the threat on the part of Poles, Lviv delegation of the National Council headed by Kost Levytsky seized power under arms and on 1 November proclaimed the formation of the West Ukrainian People's Republic (WUPR).
 Levytsky's government was formed on 9 November and started the construction of the national state.

 After the outbreak of the Polish-Ukrainian War and a defeat at Lviv, the WUPR government remained in Stanislaviv (now Ivano-Frankivsk).
 Being the president of the National Council, Petrushevych mainly performed representative functions, but owing to his political culture and parliamentary experience he had influence on making the most important decisions in the state.
 The National Council elaborated a number of necessary laws, which regulated the socio-political and economical life, laid the legal foundation of the state and guarded it from acute social conflicts and destructive manifestations.